-Looking for the best photo spots in Auckland?
-In this post, join me on this virtual photography tour around the city, from the CBD and Harbour, to the North Shore and hidden gems you might not yet have thought of.
+Looking for the best photography spots in Auckland?
+In this post, join me on this virtual photography tour around the city, from instagrammable places in the CBD and Harbour to the North Shore and hidden gems you might not yet have thought of.

-Auckland isn’t best known for it’s photogenic scenery.
-With cities from Paris to Sydney being lauded for their ‘instagrammable spots’, and tourists heading to the South Island’s beautiful mountains and often seeing nothing more of Auckland than the airport and Mt Eden!
+Although North Island is spectacular, Auckland isn’t best known for its photogenic scenery.
+With cities like Melbourne and Sydney or further afield in Europe being lauded for their ‘instagrammable spots’, and tourists heading to the South Island’s beautiful mountains and often seeing nothing more of Auckland than the airport and Mt Eden!
 But there is far more to see – and photograph – in New Zealand’s largest city.
 You just have to know where to look!

-I still live and work full-time in Auckland, so for more regular tips for photo spots and things to do in Auckland you can follow me on Instagram.
-Of course, I’ll still update this post monthly as I visit more photogenic places in Auckland!
+I still live and work full-time in Auckland, so for more regular tips for photo spots and things to do in Auckland, you can follow me on Instagram.
+Of course, I’ll still update this post monthly as I visit more photoshoot locations in Auckland.

 This post is split up into three easy-to-read sections:

 - NORTH SHORE

 BEST PHOTOGRAPHY SPOTS IN AUCKLAND CBD & HARBOUR:

 Near Britomart Station, you can find these fairy lights, so they’re an easy detour if you’re going into the city.
 I really love the way the vibrant skyscrapers and twinkling fairy lights mix together, giving this hard-working city a magical glow amidst the commuters and roadworks.
 Definitely one of the best photo spots in Auckland after dark!